iambrijeshtoo/JavaScript/README.md

     8. Spread operator in array
     9. For loop in array
     10. For of loop in array
+    11. For in loop in array
-    11. While loop in array
+    12. While loop in array